 Train exterior noise tests generally involve measurement of the noise distribution in space through single or multiple acoustic sensors and can also obtain the far-field field noise information of moving high-speed trains.
 The total sound pressure of the high-speed trains during the driving process and the contribution of different frequency bands of noise to the overall high-speed train interior and exterior noise can be measured using the acoustic signals collected by microphones at different measurement points.
 The arrangement of the acoustic sensors affects the collected noise data.
 As shown in Figure 1, the one-dimensional horizontal arrangement of the acoustic sensor array identifies the distribution of sound sources in the direction of motion of the train.
 The one-dimensional vertical arrangement can identify the sound source distribution at the height of the train [45].
-The X-shaped sensor array identifies noise data in both horizontal and vertical directions relative to the high-speed train, and these data can be used to map the sound source distribution of the high-speed train [46].
+The X-shaped sensor array identifies noise data can be used to map the sound source distribution of the high-speed train, and these data can be used to map the sound source distribution of the high-speed train, and these data can be used to map the sound source distribution of the high-speed train [46].
 By increasing the number of acoustic sensors, the microphone array is also arranged in spiral, star, or spherical forms.